- Location:Arunachal Pradesh, North East India

-Upper are the deciduous jungles along with moderate and alpine jungles still higher where the trees like Oak, Pine, Magnolia, Betula as well as Rhododendrons rise in abundance.
-Namdapha National Park is a botanical paradise having more than 150 species of the trees and various flowers as well as orchids, which includes the Blue Vanda – one of very rare orchids.
+Upper is the deciduous jungles along with moderate and alpine jungles still higher where the trees like Oak, Pine, Magnolia, Betula as well as Rhododendrons rise in abundance.
+Namdapha National Park is a botanical paradise having more than 150 species of the trees and various flowers as well as orchids, which includes the Blue Vanda – one of the very rare orchids.

 Wildlife in Namdapha National Park

 It is a paradise for bird watchers.
 The main birds of the Namdapha are the Satyr Tragopan, Monal Pheasants, Kalij, Giant Hornbill, the endangered White-winged Wood Duck and Forest Eagle Owl.

 The main reptiles are the Indian Python as well as Reticulated Python and also the King Cobra.
 In mammal species Namdapha has Tiger, Clouded Leopard, Leopard and Snow Leopard.
 Namdapha also has very healthy numbers of the Hoolock Gibbon.